-Legal issues about release of information: Client information is kept confidential and is generally not released.
+erally not released.
 Unless all members sign a form to release the file, the file is not required to be released.
 Files are only released under Court order.
 An attorney subpoena is not sufficient to require the release of files.
 All individuals over the age of 18 who are part of the case must sign a release prior to the release of the notes.
 For active cases, the primary therapist and supervisors handle release of information requests.
-For terminated cases, contact the Assistant Clinic Director (Dave Fawcett: 801-422-7749 or david_fawcett@byu.edu).
+For terminated cases, contact the Assistant Clinic Director (Dave Fawcett: 801-422-7749 or david\fawcett@byu.edu).